 Beowulf and Grendel are banished from their homeland and seek refuge with their Uncle Holger in far off France but the kingdom is in shambles: King Charlemagne is ailing, his knights are exiled, and France’s hero, Roland, needs a kick in the pants!
 It’s up to Beowulf and Grendel to unite the country before it’s taken over by an invading Saracen horde!

-Book 3 Kid Beowulf and the Rise of El Cid
+Book 3 – The Rise of El Cid

 Part classroom guide and part historiography, The Kid Beowulf Reader is over 200 pages of full-color fun and insight into the creation of the first trilogy.
 Featuring in-depth character dossiers, behind-the-scenes process pages, and exclusive artwork this book perfect for fans who want to peek behind the curtain!
 The Kid Beowulf Reader also features lesson plans and discussion questions for the teachers using Kid Beowulf in class.
 Developed by education expert Dr. Katie Monnin and aligned to the new Common Core Standards, this guide is sure to become an invaluable resource for teachers, librarians and fans alike!